 An antenna mast and instrument rack were designed and installed on the vehicle to provide permanent mounting locations for autopilot system components and high definition cameras to provide real time remote vision capabilities.
 In addition to providing mounting for the current system components, additional mounting options are available for adding new capabilities to support scientific applications, educational outreach, and marine autonomy research within the MARS testbed.
 A multibeam sonar system will be added to the PWC in the future, contingent upon funding, to enable capabilities such as high resolution bathymetric surveying, habitat mapping, and fish population assessment.

-It is anticipated the PWC will be mission ready early in the 2022 field season for research in the Laurentian Great Lakes Basin.
 The GLRC will continue to pursue relevant funding opportunities to help build out the capabilities of the autonomous watercraft asset with plans to add intelligent features such as collision avoidance and path planning based on machine learning and artificial intelligence.
 The vehicle will be made available for collaborative use by students, instructors, research faculty and staff, and external partners.